lsst-sqre/phalanx/docs/argo-cd/authentication.rst

 #.
 Click on create.
    This will pop up a dialog with the client ID and secret for the newly-created OAuth client.

 #.
+For SQuaRE-run enviroments, go to the RSP-Vault 1Password vault and create a new Login item with a name like "Argo CD Google OAuth - data-int.lsst.cloud" (replacing the last part with the FQDN of the environment).
+   In this secret, put the client ID in the username field.
+   Put the secret in the password field.
+   Create a field labeled ``generate_secrets_key`` with value ``argocd dex.clientSecret``.
+   Create a field labeled ``environment`` with value ``data-int.lsst.cloud`` (replace with the FQDN of the environment).
+   Save this 1Password secret.

+#.
+If the environment already exists, get a Vault write token for the environment (or the Vault admin token) and set the ``dex.clientSecret`` key in the ``argocd`` secret in the Vault path for that environment (something like ``secret/k8s_operator/data-int.lsst.cloud``, replacing the last part with the FQDN of the environment).
+   This will add the value to the Argo CD secret once vault-secrets-operator notices the change.
+   You can delete ``argocd-secret`` to immediately recreate it to speed up the propagation.

+#.
 In the Phalanx repository, under ``services/argocd``, edit the ``values-*.yaml`` file for the relevant environment.
    In ``argo-cd.server.config``, at the same level as ``helm.repositories``, add the following, modifying the URLs and ``hostedDomains`` for the environment and changing the ``clientID`` to the value from the pop-up: